vanjac/aodix-repair/README.md

 I have created an unofficial patched version of Aodix which fixes this bug and others.
 I have also written a Python script which can automatically repair old corrupted project files under certain circumstances.

-In the process of creating these patches, I reverse-engineered and documented the `.adx` file format, as well as the internal memory layout of the program.
-See [adx-spec.txt](https://github.com/vanjac/aodix-repair/blob/master/adx-spec.txt) and [memory-layout.txt](https://github.com/vanjac/aodix-repair/blob/master/memory-layout.txt).
+In the process of creating these patches, I reverse-engineered and documented the `.adx` file format, along with aspects of the internal workings of Aodix.
+All documentation is on [the wiki](https://github.com/vanjac/aodix-repair/wiki).

 ## Installation instructions